The Art of Profiting from Waste

 I have to say it can take some time, but I’ve always managed to sell any toilet roll bundle I listed.
 As long as the buyer pays the postage, I can make a profit no matter how little: and I have one item less to send to the landfill.

-• empty branded boxes; I’ve sold all the boxes of the smartphone I bought, anything with a brand on it seems to have a market out there.
+- empty branded boxes.
+I’ve sold all the boxes of the smartphones I bought, anything with a brand on it seems to have a market out there.
+There seems to be also a market for used metal boxes of any size.

-Every day we throw away a lot of items without thinking, but many of them can have a second life: remember that next time you are about to throw that toilet roll in the bin 🙂
+In a world of waste, value lies in the eye of the beholder.
+With creativity, hustle, and purpose, trash can transform into treasure — and income.
+Every day we throw away a lot of items without thinking, but many of them can have a second life.
+Remember that next time you are about to throw that toilet roll in the bin, and you too can start to make money selling some of your rubbish 🙂